the caledonian edinburgh

 The Witchery by the Castle, Edinburgh

-One of the most unique hotels in the UK, The Witchery is as magical as its name suggests.
-Every room is different in the 16th Century building, but all are decorated with the decadence of the Gothic, Baroque, Victorian and Medieval eras (we like the view from The Old Rectory over the Royal Mile and the Fife coast).
-A mischievous middle finger to millennial minimalism, the theatrically draped mahogany four-posters and dressing-up-box attire (knight’s bascinets; Scottish guard’s uniform) at every corner make this adults-only hotel feel like an invitation to let loose your inner child, and the team is working on adding a tenth suite with 360° views.
+One of the most unique and romantic hotels in the UK, The Witchery is as magical as its name suggests.
+Every room is different in the 16th century building, but all are decorated with the decadence of the Gothic, Baroque, Victorian and Medieval eras (we like the view from The Old Rectory over the Royal Mile and the Fife coast).
+A mischievous middle finger to millennial minimalism, the theatrically draped mahogany four-posters and dressing-up-box attire (think knight’s bascinets and Scottish guard’s uniform) at every corner make this adults-only hotel feel like an invitation to let loose your inner child.

-Breakfast is served by candlelight, and the dinner menu lists locally-sourced game from Perthshire, haggis from Findlay’s of Portobello and hand-dived scallops from Ethical Shellfish on the Isle of Mull.
+Breakfast is served by candlelight, and the dinner menu features classic favourites such as tournedos rossini, lobster thermidor, and omelette Arnold Bennet, alongside The Witchery's legendary Angus beef steak tartare and haggis.
 The entire experience at The Witchery is a novelty.
 The only downside?
 It makes returning to your Marie-Kondoe’d condo a jarring anticlimax.

-Read more: The best luxury hotels in the Cotswolds
+Read more: Private party: The world’s best hotels for exclusive hire